EasyAbp/Abp.SettingUi/docs/README.md

 * number
 * checkbox
 * select
-  * Needs an additional property "Options" to provide select options, which is a string delimitted by vertical bar (|)
+  * Needs an additional property "Options" to provide select options, which is a string separated by a vertical bar (|)

     ``` json
     "Connection.Protocol": {